ibm-cloud-docs/assistant/deploy-facebook.md

 1. Follow the instructions that are provided to complete the integration process.

-## How users interact with the assistant
+## Chatting with the assistant

-To start chatting with the assistant, users can complete the following steps:
+To start a chat with the assistant, complete the following steps:

 1. Open Facebook Messenger.
-1. Type the name of the page you created.
+1. Type the name of the page you created earlier.
-1. After the page comes up, click it and start chatting with the assistant.
+1. After the page comes up, click it, and then start chatting with the assistant.